scipy-conference/scipy_proceedings/papers/zain_miller/paper.rst

 on validation data from instances of the four model types.
 While the former three show results near the end of training (about 200-250 epochs), figure :ref:`fig:comptrain` was taken only 10 epochs into the training process.
-We note that this model—the composite pipeline—produced usable artifacts in mere minutes of training, whereas other models did not produce similar results until about 10-40 epochs in.
+We note that this model, the composite pipeline, produced usable artifacts in mere minutes of training, whereas other models did not produce similar results until after about 10-40 epochs.

 .. figure:: unet_only.png
    :scale: 35%